-Lower scores in the city as compared to surrounding areas may be due to both Highway 101 and the UPRR railroad tracks extending east to west through the City, which contributes to reduced air quality.
+In Carpinteria, higher environmental opportunity scores are found in the eastern and northwestern portions of the city, away from the SR-101 freeway (Figure D-25), although scores are generally lower than in areas-as compared to surrounding the city.areas-The southwest portion of the city has the lowest category of environmental opportunity.
+In part, the lower scores in the city may be due to both Highway 101 and the UPRR railroad tracks extending east to west through the cityCity, which contributes to reduced air quality.
 Historically, the Carpinteria Oil and Gas Processing Facility located at 5675 Carpinteria Avenue may have also contributed to lower scores.
-However, this facility has now been shuttered and is in the early stages of decommissioning, which may improve future CalEnviro scores as data are updated.
+However, this facility has now been shuttered and is in the early stages of decommissioning, which may perhaps-improve future CalEnviro scores as data isare updated.
 Less urbanized areas surrounding each of the cities have the highest scores.